 How Bee Exterminators Work

-A common method for pest control companies is either dusting or spraying chemicals into the holes in your wood or the access points.
+A common method used by pest control companies is either dusting or spraying chemicals into the holes in your wood or the access points.
 Injecting the treatment will eradicate the bees over time.
 Keep in mind that this won’t be immediate.
 The treatment can kill adult bees, but may not harm any eggs that have already been laid if the treatment isn’t residual.
-The larvae will continue to grow, and eventually hatch.
+The larvae will continue to grow and eventually hatch.
 Your pest control company will likely have to return to treat and monitor over the course of several seasons.

 What Not To Do